URiem/art-school/README.md

 </details>

 - A call to action features immediately below the hero image.
 It links to the services offered section.
-- The call to action buttons in the panels for the classes offered link to about page and specifically the teacher running that class.
+- The call to action buttons in the panels for the classes offered link to About page and specifically the teacher running that class.
-- The call to action button in the special events panel links to the contact page.
+- The call to action button in the special events panel links to the Contact page.

 #### About page